 3 | Too Faced – Peanut Butter and Jelly Eyeshadow Palette

-I vividly remember staying up all night to order the Peanut Butter and Jelly Palette from the Too Faced Website on the day it was released.
+I vividly remember staying up all night to order the Peanut Butter and Jelly Palette from Too Faced Website.
+I anxiously sat at my kitchen table, refreshing the website on the night this was released.
+To my delight, I successfully got my hands on this petite palette.

-To this day, this release remains one of the cutest little palettes, but the color story inside didn’t inspire me.
-I ended up decluttering this palette.
+To this day, this release remains one of the cutest little palettes.
+However, the color story inside didn’t inspire me.
+Therefore, I ended up decluttering this palette.

-Although I feel overrun by Limited Edition releases, most of us (myself included) will continue to buy limited-edition releases that inspire us.
-If consumers love the product itself, the packaging, or the collaborator working with the brand, they’ll want to pick up a limited edition release.
+Although I feel overrun by Limited Edition releases, most of us (myself included) will continue to buy limited-edition releases.
+Ultimately, limited edition releases are typically successful if they do a good job in embodying the collaborator with whom the brand is partnering.
+If the brand is successful, consumers will want to show their support.

 What are your thoughts on Limited Edition releases?
 Are you overwhelmed are there any that you’re looking forward to?
-Please let me know in the comments below.
+Please let me know in the comments below.1